 Located between 81st–89th Streets and between 7th and 8th avenues, Seneca Village was likely Manhattan’s first prominent African American neighborhood.
 It was difficult for African Americans to buy land in those times, and this area was one of the few places in New York where blacks could become landowners.

 As one would imagine, Seneca Village’s residents were not happy about the eviction.
 But due to New York’s ’eminent domain’ laws, there was little they could do about it.
 Property owners did, at least receive some compensation.
-But the community did not recreate itself elsewhere, and what became of Seneca Village’s inhabitants is unclear.
+But the community did not reestablish itself elsewhere, and what became of Seneca Village’s inhabitants remains unclear.

 At the far northern end of Central Park, overlooking Harlem, is Central Park’s oldest manmade construction (besides the obelisk, of course).
 The Blockhouse predates the park’s construction by several decades, and it’s the only one of several military fortifications in the area to have survived.